-General and administrative expenses were \$8.4 million for the three months ended June 30, 2019, compared to \$2.5 million for the three months ended June 30, 2018.
-The increase of \$5.9 million was due to a \$2.7 million increase in facilities and general overhead expenses from additional lease expense related to the lease for the new headquarters, impairment loss on the right-of-use asset related to the sublease, higher depreciation expense from more property and equipment, directors and officers insurance necessary to operate a public company, and other allocated costs from the increased headcount.
-Personnel-related expenses, including stock-based compensation, increased by \$2.2 million as a result of an increase in headcount, issuance of option grants to employees, and the increasing grant-date fair value of options granted.
-The increase is also due to a \$0.8 million increase in consulting expense to support the growth of the business related to information technology, accounting, human resources, and other administrative functions.
+General and administrative expenses were \$14.6 million for the three months ended March 31, 2020, compared to \$5.8 million for the three months ended March 31, 2019.
+The increase of \$8.9 million was driven by a \$4.3 million increase in legal expense due mainly to our ongoing arbitration proceeding that we commenced in June 2019 and a \$3.1 million increase in personnel-related expenses, including stock-based compensation, due to an increase in headcount and issuance of option grants to employees.
+In addition, the increase is due to a \$0.6 million increase in consulting expense to support the growth of the business related to information technology, accounting, human resources, and other administrative functions.